mozman/ezdxf/docs/source/dxfentities/mline.rst

     .. attribute:: offset

-        Normal offset from an imaginary base line, not to be confused with the MLINE reference line, positive and negative offsets are valid.
+        Normal offset from the reference line: if justification is ``MLINE_ZERO``, positive values are above and negative values are below the reference line.

     .. attribute:: color